inex/ixp-manager-docs-md/docs/features/peeringdb-oauth.md

 IXP Manager can authenticate users via their PeeringDB account and affiliations.
 This is hugely beneficial for your customers who are members of multiple IXPs which use IXP Manager - it means they only need their PeeringDB account to access their portal at each of those IXs.

-**NB:** this feature is not set up by default as it requires some configuration on both PeeringDB and your IXP Manager installation.
+???+ info "This feature is not set up by default as it requires some configuration on both PeeringDB and your IXP Manager installation."

 ### Security

 **Is there a security risk?**

-Well, we at INEX do not think so and we have developed and enabled this feature for our members.

 By enabling PeeringDB OAuth, you are creating a path that delegates authentication and authorization of users on your platform to PeeringDB.
-This is not a decision that was rushed into.
 It is particularly notable that PeeringDB is the industry-standard database for network operators and the PeeringDB team take the job of assessing whether someone should be affiliated with a network seriously.

-We at INEX also discussed this functionality with a wide variety of people in our industry and the opinion was overwhelmingly in favor with no known dissenters.
+Secondly, many networking organisations now use PeeringDB OAuth as the authentication method for their own peering management portals.
+I.e., PeeringDB OAuth has become an industry standard.

 Lastly, we have developed this in a security-conscious way.
 New users get read-only access by default.
 All information from PeeringDB is validated and a number of other confirmatory steps are taken.
 You can read all about this in the [OAuth User Creation](./peeringdb-oauth.md#oauth-user-creation) section below.